Article

 Payroll and benefits laws

-- Minimum wage: On January 1st, 2025, Ohio increased its minimum wage to $10.70 per hour for non-tipped workers and $5.35 for tipped workers.
-There’s a lower rate of $7.25 for businesses that gross $394,000 or less in the year
+| Minimum wage | On January 1, 2025, Ohio increased its minimum wage to $10.70 per hour for non-tipped workers and $5.35 per hour for tipped workers.
+There’s a lower rate of $7.25 for businesses that gross $194,000 or less in the year. |

-- Overtime: You must pay an overtime rate of 1.5 times the employee’s regular wages for any hours worked over 40 in a standard week.
-Employees grossing less than $150,000 per year are exempt
+| Overtime | You must pay an overtime rate of 1.5 times the employee’s regular wages for any hours worked over 40 in a standard week.
+Employees grossing less than $150,000 per year are exempt. |

-- Deductions: Employers must seek permission from workers before deducting anything from employee wages not required by federal, state, or local law
+| Deductions | Employers must obtain permission from workers before deducting any amount from employee wages that is not required by federal, state, or local law. |

-- Pay transparency: Ohio doesn’t have state-wide pay transparency laws requiring you to disclose salary ranges in ads or upon request.
-However, some cities have passed salary history bans, meaning you can’t inquire about what candidates have earned in previous roles
+| Pay transparency | Ohio doesn’t have statewide pay transparency laws requiring employers to disclose salary ranges in job ads or upon request.
+However, some cities have passed salary history bans, meaning you can’t inquire about what candidates have earned in previous roles. |

-- Payment method: If you don’t have a written agreement concerning the provision of wages, you must pay the entire amount in cash
+| Payment method | If you don’t have a written agreement concerning the provision of wages, you must pay the entire amount in cash. |

-- Paydays: You must pay employees at least semi-monthly.
+| Paydays | You must pay employees at least semi-monthly.
 Work done in the first half of the month must be paid by the 1st of the following month.
-Likewise, work done in the second half of the month must be paid by the 15th of the following month
+Likewise, work done in the second half of the month must be paid by the 15th of the following month. |

-- Sales: Employers can’t sell items to workers unless they’re made by the business or part of their usual products and services.
-You can make an exception for items like meals, confectionary, and safety equipment
+| Sales | Employers can’t sell items to workers unless they’re made by the business or part of their usual products and services.
+You can make an exception for items like meals, confectionery, and safety equipment. |

 Labor laws

-- Meal and rest breaks: Ohio doesn’t mandate meal and rest breaks for workers but many employers choose to include them in their policies
+| Meal and rest breaks | Ohio doesn’t mandate meal and rest breaks for workers, but many employers choose to include them in their policies. |

-- Paid time off (PTO): You’re not required to give or pay out PTO unless you include it in your company policy
+| Paid time off (PTO): | You’re not required to provide or pay out PTO unless it is included in your company policy. |

-- Workers compensation insurance: All employers in Ohio are required to obtain insurance from the Bureau of Workers’ Compensation.
-You must keep detailed records and make them available to the Bureau upon request
+| Workers’ compensation insurance: | All employers in Ohio are required to obtain insurance from the Bureau of Workers’ Compensation.
+You must keep detailed records and make them available to the Bureau upon request. |

-- Workplace safety: It’s the employer’s responsibility to provide a safe workplace including providing the right equipment and scheduling reasonable shifts
+| Workplace safety | It’s the employer’s responsibility to provide a safe workplace, including providing the right equipment and scheduling reasonable shifts. |

-- Union laws: Employers can’t interfere with union activities or discriminate against workers who have joined a union.
-You’re also required to negotiate with certified representatives
+| Union laws | Employers can’t interfere with union activities or discriminate against workers who have joined a union.
+You’re also required to negotiate with certified representatives. |

-- Job information: You’re allowed to disclose information about a worker’s performance to another prospective employer provided everything is true and you act in good faith
+| Job information | You’re allowed to disclose information about a worker’s performance to another prospective employer, provided everything is true and you act in good faith. |

 Employment laws

-- Worker classification: There are several tests to determine whether someone should be classified as an employee or an independent contractor.
-All tests generally gauge the level of control and direction you have over your workers
+| Worker classification | There are several tests to determine whether someone should be classified as an employee or an independent contractor.
+All tests generally gauge the level of control and direction you have over your workers. |

-- At-will employment: Ohio is an at-will state, which means you can terminate an employment contract at any moment provided the reason is legal.
-However, you can’t violate the terms of any written agreements between you and workers
+| At-will employment | Ohio is an at-will state, which means you can terminate an employment contract at any moment, provided the reason is legal.
+However, you can’t violate the terms of any written agreements between you and workers. |

-- Discrimination: Employers can’t discriminate between workers based on factors like age, gender, and disability.
-You can only pay different salaries for the same role when you have a clear seniority or meritocracy system
+| Discrimination | Employers can’t discriminate against workers based on factors such as age, gender, or disability.
+You can only pay different salaries for the same role when you have a clear seniority or meritocracy system. |

-- Family leave: Ohio defaults to the federal Family and Medical Leave Act (FMLA) and gives new parents up to 12 weeks of paid leave.
-Employees must take the leave within one year of the birth or adoption and be named as the biological parent or legal guardian
+| Family leave | Ohio defaults to the federal Family and Medical Leave Act (FMLA) and gives new parents up to 12 weeks of paid leave.
+Employees must take the leave within one year of the birth or adoption, and be named as the biological parent or legal guardian |

-- Sick leave: Under the FMLA, your employees can also take up to 12 weeks of PTO for serious illness or injury in Ohio.
-They must supply you with a medical certificate as proof of their condition
+| Sick leave | Under the FMLA, your employees can also take up to 12 weeks of PTO for serious illness or injury in Ohio.
+They must supply you with a medical certificate as proof of their condition |

-- Policy: You’re free to include policies about the number of hours required, location of work, and notifications about schedule changes in your employment contract
+| Policy | You’re free to include policies about the number of hours required, the location of work, and notifications about schedule changes in your employment contract |

 Additional requirements and enforcement